An official website of the United States government

 Step into your future

 Students enrolled part-time or full-time at a university, community college, or trade, technical, or vocational school are eligible to participate.
-As a SoS volunteer, you will contribute between 8 and 20 hours each week during the semester or term.
+As a Semester of Service volunteer, you will contribute between eight and 20 hours each week during the semester or term.
 Build valuable skills and have the opportunity to earn academic credit where permitted.

 See government in action